apify/apify-docs/sources/academy/webscraping/switching_to_typescript/unknown_and_type_assertions.md

 ## Type assertions {#type-assertions}

-Despite the fancy name, [type assertions](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) are a simple concept based around a single keyword: `as`.
+Despite the fancy name, [type assertions](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) are a concept based around a single keyword: `as`.
 We usually use this on values that we can't control the return type of, or values that we're sure have a certain type, but TypeScript needs a bit of help understanding that.

 <!-- eslint-disable -->
 ```ts